 Eastern bongos live in the mountain forests of Central Kenya, in Africa.

-They are large antelopes that must be quite tasty, for they are preyed upon by lions, pythons, hyenas, leopards, and, of course, humans -that hunt them for sport, their meat, fur, and sometimes horns.
+They are large antelopes.
+And they must be quite tasty, for they are preyed upon by lions, pythons, hyenas, and leopards.
+Humans hunt them, too, but mostly for sport.

-Like for all the other animals in this list, there are several organizations trying to save the bongos, among them the African Wildlife Foundation.
+Just like for the other animals in this list, there are several organizations trying to save the bongos.
+Among them the African Wildlife Foundation.